sleak-lbl/weekly-emails/items/cudatrain.md

 participants can complete example exercises meant to reinforce the presented concepts.

-Registration for part 3 **closes on March 11**.
+Registration for part 3 **closes this Wednesday, March 11**.
 For more information (including registration information) please see
 <https://www.nersc.gov/users/training/events/fundamental-cuda-optimization-part-1-part-3-of-9-cuda-training-series/>

 Other scheduled dates in the series: